novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 #### From hand-written rules to learned lines

 The gentlest form of learning is **linear regression**.
-Give the computer a scatter of points—say, month of the year on the x-axis and the supermarket price of strawberries on the y-axis—and ask it to draw the straight line that best threads through them.
-The slope and intercept become a tiny "program" the model has written for itself:
+Give the computer a scatter of points—say, kilowatt-hours used on the x-axis and the monthly electricity bill on the y-axis—and ask it to draw the straight line that best threads through them.
+The slope and intercept become a tiny “program” the model has written for itself:

 ```
-price ≈ 4.2 €  –  0.15 € × month
+bill ≈ 5.0 €  +  0.30 € × kWh
 ```

 That humble line already beats a rule list because you never typed the numbers; the algorithm inferred them.
-Grocers can now order crates a month ahead without eyeballing every invoice.
+Homeowners can now estimate next month’s charge without poring over every tariff sheet.

-But strawberries behave politely.
-Mangos, avocados, petrol, stock prices, and teenage growth spurts do not.
+But electricity costs behave politely—on a flat-rate plan, anyway.
+Time-of-use schedules, spot-price energy markets, petrol, stock prices, and teenage growth spurts do not.
 Their curves dip, spike, or plateau in ways a straight line can’t follow.
-We could bolt on manual fixes—split the year into seasons, add a polynomial, toss in a “Christmas surge” term—but each bolt is another handwritten assumption.
+We could bolt on manual fixes—split the day into peak/off-peak, add a polynomial, toss in a “heat-wave surge” term—but each bolt is another handwritten assumption.
 Eventually the patchwork collapses under its own specificity.

 We need an engine that can *sculpt* any curve the data whispers, by itself.